okeeffed/developer-notes/manual/SQL/SQL-Tuning.md

 ## Other Scan Algorithms

-There will also be `index scan, hash join,
+There will also be index scan, hash join, merge join.

+NOTE: Even though the following examples say that `Hash Join` happens without an index and `Merge Join` with, my tests on DB Fiddle say the opposite happens.
+It makes more sense to me if a hash join is used for an index given how hash maps would work.

 ```sql
 EXPLAIN ANALYZE